enzyx/camino/README.md

 of this software.

 ## License
-This software is released under the terms of the GPL (3.0)
+This software is released under the terms of the GPL (3.0).
+It is not connected in any way with the AMEC (TM) corporation.